th3-sh0w3r/VSCode-SQF-Formatter/README.md

 - Select code, click the `RMB` and select **Format Selection** or press `Ctrl + K` and `Ctrl + F`

 *Hotkeys may be different depending on your settings*

+## Known bugs
+- (not really a bug) Function names & commands are not checked and replaced inside strings ("String" & 'String').